 Kindergarten – Year 6

-The Junior School provides many opportunities in the context of all class groups for students to learn and develop leadership skills.
-School captains represent the Junior School at formal community events including ANZAC services, Remembrance Day services and other forums.
+The Primary School provides many opportunities in the context of all class groups for students to learn and develop leadership skills.
+School captains represent the Primary School at formal community events including ANZAC services, Remembrance Day services and other forums.
 They exercise leadership throughout the year in various capacities and have weekly meetings to plan school activities.
 House captains and vice captains take a leadership role in planning, organizing and running the swimming, athletics and cross country carnivals.
-Year 6 students are trained in Peer Mediation techniques and are encouraged to put these into practice throughout their final year (Year 6) of Junior School.
+Year 6 students are trained in Peer Mediation techniques and are encouraged to put these into practice throughout their final year (Year 6) of Primary School.

 Years 7 – 12